jboss-eap-qe/eap-microprofile-test-suite/README.md

 - Trigger build by `Build Now` button - NOTE FIRST RUN WILL FAIL DUE TO ISSUES <https://issues.jenkins-ci.org/browse/JENKINS-40574/> <https://issues.jenkins-ci.org/browse/JENKINS-41929> but all the subsequent runs will work

 ## Quick compilation of the code
-Can be used to ensure code changes are compilable, `-Djboss.home=foo` is workaround to skip unpacking of WildFly zip.
+Can be used to ensure code changes are compilable, `-Djboss.dist=foo` is workaround to skip unpacking of WildFly zip.
 ```
-mvn clean verify -DskipTests -DskipITs -Djboss.home=foo
+mvn clean verify -DskipTests -DskipITs -Djboss.dist=foo

-./mvnw clean verify -DskipTests -DskipITs -Djboss.home=foo
+./mvnw clean verify -DskipTests -DskipITs -Djboss.dist=foo
 ```

 ## Zip distribution bundle